Anything You're Looking For?

 - Sue and Jay Stull – Sue Stull is a sepsis survivor.
 To save Sue’s life, doctors had to amputate both arms and legs, leaving Sue to learn how to navigate life again in a very different manner.
 Jay, Sue’s husband, supports Sue as they work together to raise awareness of sepsis and its aftermath.

 - Jon Glaudemans – Former managing director of Manatt Health solutions, Jon has been quietly working behind the scenes to help Sepsis Alliance move with strategic partnerships.
 A sepsis survivor himself, Jon didn’t realize the impact of what happened to him until he got to know Sepsis Alliance and learn more about sepsis.

-The Sepsis Heroes gala will feature a presentation of the Erin Kay Flatley Spirit Award.
-Given in memory of Erin Kay Flatley, a 23-year-old aspiring teacher who died unnecessarily of sepsis after a routine surgery, this year’s Spirit Award recipients are Liz and Tony Galbo who tragically lost their five-year-old daughter, Gabby, to sepsis in 2012.
+The Sepsis Heroes gala will featured a presentation of the Erin Kay Flatley Spirit Award.
+Given in memory of Erin Kay Flatley, a 23-year-old aspiring teacher who died unnecessarily of sepsis after a routine surgery, this year’s Spirit Award recipients were Liz and Tony Galbo who tragically lost their five-year-old daughter, Gabby, to sepsis in 2012.
 The couple have since raised awareness in their home state of Illinois to such a level that Gabby’s Law was enacted, requiring hospitals to implement sepsis protocols to improve early detection and treatment of sepsis.

 Sepsis Heroes 2016 Highlight Video

 Sepsis Heroes Sponsors